BetterFeeds/PenguinPunch/content/post/episode4.md

 Secureshell
 [Deus Ex: Mankind Divided is officially coming to SteamOS & Linux, port by Feral Interactive](https://www.gamingonlinux.com/articles/deus-ex-mankind-divided-is-officially-coming-to-steamos-linux-port-by-feral-interactive.8090)
->Here’s the news you have been desperate to hear, Deus Ex: Mankind Divided is officially heading to SteamOS & Linux and it’s being ported by Feral Interactive.
+>Here's the news you have been desperate to hear, Deus Ex: Mankind Divided is officially heading to SteamOS & Linux and it's being ported by Feral Interactive.

 Pylogix
 [Microsoft really does love Linux](http://www.theverge.com/platform/amp/2016/9/15/12926288/microsoft-really-does-love-linux)